UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 ```

 The `pandas` package provides similar functions that we can access
 by using the `str` method.
-So, to split all of the entries for an entire
+So to split all of the entries for an entire
-column in a data frame, we would use the `str.split` method.
+column in a data frame, we will use the `str.split` method.
-Once we use this method,
+The output of this method is a data frame with two columns:
-one column will contain only the counts of Canadians
+one containing only the counts of Canadians
 that speak each language most at home,
-and the other will contain the counts of Canadians
+and the other containing only the counts of Canadians
 that speak each language most at work for each region.
+We then drop the no-longer-needed `value` column from the `lang_messy_longer`
+data frame, and assign the two columns from `str.split` to two new columns.
 {numref}`fig:img-separate`
 outlines what we need to specify to use `str.split`.